Skip to contents

 ImageMagick

-ImageMagick handles the image processing steps in the 2D geometry pipeline — isolating regions from screenshots, tracing contours, and converting them to polygons.
+ImageMagick is used by the subcortical and whole-brain pipelines for image processing — isolating regions from screenshots, tracing contours, and converting them to polygons.

 Install via your package manager: